 Alternative Schools

-The National Center for Education Statistics defines an alternative school as one that meets a student’s needs not currently addressed in the public school system, and one that provides a non-traditional form of education to that student.
+The National Center for Education Statistics defines an alternative school as one that meets a student’s needs not currently addressed in the public school system and one that provides a non-traditional form of education to that student.
 Both charter and magnet schools frequently fall into the category of alternative schools.
-Alternative schools work within the framework of the public school system and offer support to public schools in terms of managing over-enrollment issues and providing for students that do not fit as well in the traditional public school system.
+Alternative schools work within the framework of the public school system and offer support to public schools in terms of managing over-enrollment issues and providing for students who do not fit as well in the traditional public school system.

-This video offers a look at alternative learning schools and programs are designed for students who are in danger of failing or dropping out at a traditional school.
+This video offers a look at alternative learning schools and programs designed for students who are in danger of failing or dropping out at a traditional school.

 Vocational Schools